Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

-As such, proofs are legally considered bullion, rather than numismatics/collectables.
+As such, proofs are legally considered bullion rather than numismatics/collectibles.

-For this reason, most advisors do not recommend IRA account owners pay extra to own proof versions of coins where the same amount of precious metal can be obtained in a non-proof coin for a lower price.
+For this reason, most advisors do not recommend IRA account owners pay extra to own proof versions of coins where one can obtain the same amount of precious metals in a non-proof coin for a lower price.

 For this reason, it’s best to focus your investing on ordinary bullion coins and bars.

-Before you invest in a gold or precious metals IRA, it’s critical that you understand prohibited transactions.
+Before you invest in a gold or precious metals IRA, you must understand prohibited transactions.

-You may not use your IRA to buy from, borrow from, sell to, or lend to a prohibited party.
+You may not use your IRA to buy, borrow, sell, or lend to a prohibited party.
 These include: